RoarkGit/Blue-Academy/content/masked-carnivale/basics.md

   {{< spell pom-cure >}} heals for a little bit more, but
   {{< spell exuviation >}} _is_ required for certain stages because of its dispel effect.
 - A magic filler GCD spell.
-My personal favorite is {{< spell exuviation >}};
+My personal favorite is
-  it's not necessarily better than the others I just think it sounds cool.
+  {{< spell electrogenesis >}}; it's not necessarily better than the others I just think it sounds cool.
 - A physical filler GCD spell. {{< spell goblin-punch >}} is really powerful because there are no positionals in the Masked Carnivale, but if you need range then {{< spell abyssal-transfixion >}} is another option.